Growing a global community of educators through virtual events

-To help educators around the world, Participate Learning, a global education organization that supports thousands of cultural exchange teachers and global education school programs, saw a need to create an online community.
+To help educators around the world, Participate Learning, a global education organization that supports thousands of cultural exchange teachers and global education school programs, saw a need to create an online Community of Practice.

 This is where the United We Teach community was born.

 We knew that no one knows better than teachers about what an enormously difficult job it is to teach remotely, and we wanted to ensure that we created a space where teachers could support each other during the pandemic," said Anamaria Knight, Manager of Online Learning at Participate Learning.
 "Teachers needed more than ever to hear from other teachers — and that is what this community is all about.”